blasterprivate/lmstudio-webui/README.md

 - I created this UI because I didn’t like OpenWebUI (in terms of web search and other tools).

 - It was easier(and faster) for me to integrate tools (weather, web search, etc.) directly into user prompts.

+- This is an unofficial project and is not affiliated with or endorsed by LM Studio.
 ![Alt text](screenshots/screen1.png)

 ---